-Barely tipping the scales at a half of a pound, the SOL Escape was one of the most impressive models we tested.
-Made from a single sheet of SOL's proprietary fabric (which feels similar to a DuPont Tyvec Lab suit) and an inner reflective coating, the SOL excelled at keeping us warm while also relatively dry on the inside.
-Before we go any further, it's important to note that this bivy isn't in the same ballpark as the much heavier Outdoor Research Alpine or the Black Diamond Bipod, or even the mid-range adventure models such as the Sierra Designs Backcountry Bivy or the MSR AC.
-The Escape isn't suited for long expeditions or sleeping in snow caves; instead, it fills a niche for lightweight, durable warmth for ultralight endeavors.
+Barely tipping the scales at a half of a pound, the SOL Escape was one of the more impressive models we tested.
+Made from SOL's proprietary fabric (which feels similar to a DuPont Tyvec Lab suit) and an inner reflective coating, the SOL excelled at keeping us warm while also relatively dry on the inside.
+Before we go any further, it's important to note that this bivy isn't in the same ballpark as the much heavier, or even the mid-range adventure models.
+The Escape isn't suited for long expeditions or sleeping in snow caves unless you have tigers blood flowing through your veins; instead, it fills a niche for lightweight, durable warmth for ultralight endeavors.

-All of this weight comes at a cost.
+All of this weight savings comes at a cost.
 The Escape is a one size fits all bivy.
-In the case of our 5'11"180-pound gear tester, it just barely fit.
+In the case of our 5 foot, 11-inch, 180-pound gear tester, it just barely fit.
 Anyone larger than this wouldn't be able to completely close the drawstring head closure and probably would be uncomfortable and constricted in both length and width.
 Additionally, we were using a 30 degree down Western Mountaineering bag.
 A loftier bag would also fill up the small space inside the Escape.
-Supposing you are smaller, this bivy is an excellent choice because some of the others in this review are large enough to create cold dead-space inside the bag.
-All in all, this bag is hard to beat for the cheap price, weight and relative durability.
+Supposing you are smaller, this bivy is an excellent choice because some of the others in this review are large enough to create cold dead space inside the bag.
+All in all, this bag is hard to beat for its affordable price, weight, and relative durability.

 It's important to note that universally, all of the models we tested ended up collecting condensation on the inside of the bag.
 The Escape is no exception.
 In extreme cold, when we had the bag fully zipped and cinched, we noticed moisture collecting on the inside of the bag by morning.
 This was enough moisture to dampen the outer shell of our sleeping bag but not enough to collect and diminish the down's ability to keep us warm.
 All in all, the metalized spun-bonded olefin seems optimized to breathe while retaining decent water resistance.